php-fig/fig-standards/proposed/http-message.md

      * exist previously, it will be added.
      *
      * This method MUST be implemented in such a way as to retain the
-     * immutability of the message, and MUST return a new instance that has the
+     * immutability of the message, and MUST return an instance that has the
      * new header and/or value.
      *
      * @param string $name Case-insensitive header field name to add.